bonitasoft/bonita-doc/md/engine-api-overview.md

 There is a slight overhead in using the remote access methods, so you are recommended to use local access whenever it is possible.

-## Getting started with the Bonita BPM Engine APIs
+## Getting started with the Bonita Engine APIs

-Before you run a Bonita BPM application, configure how the application (client) accesses the Bonita BPM Engine (server).
+Before you run a Bonita application, configure how the application (client) accesses the Bonita Engine (server).
 For a HTTP access it can be done using following code:

 ```java
  final Map<String, String> parameters = new HashMap<>();